15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- User Signup:
+- User Show Page
-    - Adding route to get access
-    - Create users_controller.rb
-    - Create associated view for this
+    - Add users show page with profile pic and articles